 In an earlier study on the dedication of Quebec’s monuments, I realized that these civil events revealed interesting details about the mythical edification of society as a whole.1 Consequently, I chose to expand my field of research to include at least one of the major U.S. monuments.
 My goal in doing this is to reveal how the process of dedication of the Washington National Monument, in Washington D.C. is kindred to American civil religion and how it is a mythological showcase of the U.S.’ ideological foundation.
 As we shall see, the dedication of monuments is a privileged ritual that discloses the consecration of American civil religion in society.2 By the same token, these ceremonials reveal how America’s most celebrated political hero yields a mythological significance of primal importance.3

-We will take a close look at two aspects of the inauguration: the ritual and the mythical.
+I will take a close look at two aspects of the inauguration: the ritual and the mythical.
 The first deals with the festivities of the ceremony that act as an introduction to the orators and their speeches.
 The second relates to the content of the speeches themselves which eulogize, better yet, mythologize the hero to whom the monument is dedicated.

 At the inauguration, the hero whose identity is immortalized in the stone is literally consecrated by the monument.
 The people who congregate for the ceremony recreate a time of vital significance in history.
 By the same token, the audience -the elected representatives of society as a whole- endorses the hero as a national figure who is chosen as a prototype of American political foundation.
 By their presence they acknowledge the hero’s meaningful legacy to history.

-As we have described elsewhere, the discovery and foundation of a new territory has a mythological significance.
+As I have described elsewhere, the discovery and foundation of a new territory has a mythological significance.
 The first to discover a new land, or the first president of a new political reality is a primal event of historical and mythological significance.
 His name and his role in American history has a unique place above all other historical figures and events.

 Thus, the Washington National Monument was erected to celebrate the primordial in the United States’ history, similar in fashion to the erection of temples and sacred buildings dedicated for the most sacred purposes.
 In that respect, the Monument becomes central in American history.
 To use Mircea Eliade’s words, the Monument becomes an axis mundi.4 The axis from which everything began and from where everything flows.
 As such, the Washington National Monument symbolizes the beginning of the nation’s political history built at the center of the political power of the United States of America.